jbutle55/keras-yolo3/README.md

 By the end of this process, the code will write the weights of the best model to file best_weights.h5 (or whatever name specified in the setting "saved_weights_name" in the config.json file).
 The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

-### 5. Perform detection using trained weights on an image by running
+### 5. Perform detection using trained weights on image, set of images, video, or webcam
 `python predict.py -c config.json -i /path/to/image/or/video`

 It carries out detection on the image and write the image with detected bounding boxes to the same folder.

+If you wish to change the object threshold or IOU threshold, you can do it by altering `obj_thresh` and `nms_thresh` variables.
+By default, they are set to `0.5` and `0.45` respectively.

 ## Evaluation